 Students who ride in private cars to and from school must have a permission statement from their parents on file in the main office.
-These students are excused from school on the first bell and must board cars at the main entrance to the school.
+These students are excused from school after bus riders have exited the building and must board cars at the main entrance to the school.
 Students must not at any time go to or board cars parked elsewhere on the campus.
 Students should be picked up on time to ensure proper supervision.